IreneKilgannon/pands-weekly-tasks/README.md

     git clone https://github.com/IreneKilgannon/pands-weekly-tasks.git

-To update the repository on your machine, in the command line enter:
+To update the repository on your machine, in the the correct directory in the command line enter:

     git pull